StaceyRyan/dog_walker_organiser/readme.md

 # 3. Setup

-- To explore functionality the simple way, run the app from Heroku [https://slrdogs.herokuapp.com/]
+- To view a demo of the app, visit Heroku [https://slrdogs.herokuapp.com/]
 - Alternatively, you may download the files from this github.
 In the root folder, create a .env file in the backend directory.
 Assign a PORT number to avoid clashes when you run the front and back end dev servers.
 Include a SECRET variable.
+- Note that there is no seed data provided.